CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Empirical Analysis

 \subsection{RQ2: The Influence of Backend LLM Choices}

 To understand the impact of backend LLMs on feature importance, we compare the FR distributions across different LLMs. \F~\ref{fig:rs_distribution_codereval} illustrates the FR distributions with different colors representing different feature categories.
-Due to space constraints, we focus on CoderEval as a representative example; similar patterns are observed across other datasets.
+Due to space constraints, we focus on CoderEval as a representative example; similar patterns are observed across other datasets (results available in our artifact).

 As shown in \F~\ref{fig:rs_distribution_codereval}, different backend LLMs exhibit markedly distinct feature importance patterns, reflecting varying capabilities in completing feature-specific subtasks.
-Specifically, DeepSeek and Qwen exhibit elevated importance on \textit{Design} features compared to GPT-4o-mini.
-When using DeepSeek or Qwen as the backend, \texttt{Data\_Struct} surpasses \texttt{Req\_Stat} in ranking; similar trends are observed across other datasets, where \texttt{Data\_Struct} achieves FR comparable to \texttt{Req\_Stat}.
+Specifically, DS-Coder and Qwen exhibit elevated importance on \textit{Design} features compared to GPT-4o-mini.
+When using DS-Coder or Qwen as the backend, \texttt{Data\_Struct} surpasses \texttt{Req\_Stat} in ranking; similar trends are observed across other datasets, where \texttt{Data\_Struct} achieves FR comparable to \texttt{Req\_Stat}.
 In contrast, GPT-4o-mini shows higher reliance on \textit{Specification} features, with \texttt{Req\_Stat} consistently ranking as most important.
-These distinct importance patterns reveal that different models possess varying capabilities in generating high-quality outputs for specific features, which may stems from model-specific training objectives and corpus compositions.
-DeepSeek and Qwen, as specialized code LLMs pretrained on extensive code repositories~\cite{guo2024deepseek,hui2024qwen2}, demonstrate strong capability in producing well-formed, high-quality designs, thereby enhancing their ability to solve complex programming tasks.
+These distinct importance patterns reveal that different models possess varying capabilities in generating high-quality outputs for specific features, which may stem from model-specific training objectives and corpus compositions.
+DS-Coder and Qwen, as specialized code LLMs pretrained on extensive code repositories~\cite{guo2024deepseek,hui2024qwen2}, demonstrate strong capability in producing well-formed, high-quality designs, thereby enhancing their ability to solve complex programming tasks.
 Conversely, GPT-4o-mini, as part of the general-purpose GPT family, is trained to excel across diverse tasks by prioritizing core semantic features (e.g., requirement statements) from heterogeneous contexts.
 Therefore, different models prioritize different features for task completion.
-This suggests that optimal MACGS configurations could leverage DeepSeek and Qwen's superior design generation capabilities while using GPT-4o-mini's strength in semantic feature understanding for task specification.
+This suggests that optimal MACGS configurations could leverage DS-Coder and Qwen's superior design generation capabilities while using GPT-4o-mini's strength in semantic feature understanding for task specification.

+The observation of distinct importance patterns across LLMs motivates hybrid multi-backend architectures for MACGS, where different backend LLMs are strategically assigned to specific subtasks based on their relative strengths indicated by FR.
+To demonstrate the real-world implications of this approach, we conduct an illustrative experiment using GPT-4o-mini and DS-Coder.